MatejBabis/matejbabis.github.io/content/blog/deepseek-r1-chinese-censorship/index.md

 tags = []
 +++

-DeepSeek-R1 is [taking the world](https://www.forbes.com/sites/craigsmith/2025/01/22/deepseek-how-chinas-ai-innovators-are-challenging-the-status-quo/) [by the storm](https://www.nytimes.com/2025/01/23/technology/deepseek-china-ai-chips.html).
+DeepSeek-R1 is [taking the world](https://www.forbes.com/sites/craigsmith/2025/01/22/deepseek-how-chinas-ai-innovators-are-challenging-the-status-quo/) [by storm](https://www.nytimes.com/2025/01/23/technology/deepseek-china-ai-chips.html).
 Not only does it [challenge](https://arxiv.org/abs/2501.12948) the dominance of the currently best-performing reasoning model, o1 by OpenAI, but it achieved this [despite](https://www.technologyreview.com/2025/01/24/1110526/china-deepseek-top-ai-despite-sanctions/) US sanctions on cutting-edge AI chips.
-What's more, the developers have open-sourced their research, allowing people to run the models locally.
+What's more, the developers have open-sourced their research, allowing anyone to run the models locally.

-It's worth understanding what makes reasoning models special.
+It's worth first understanding what makes reasoning models special.
 In a nutshell, a reasoning LLM is designed to break down complex problems step-by-step, demonstrating logical thinking and showing its work rather than just generating an answer.
 A reasoning model mimics the human problem-solving process by explicitly walking through its decisions before producing a response.
-In contrast, popular models such as GPT-4o (available via ChatGPT) focus more on generating fluent, contextually appropriate responses by drawing from their trained knowledge, without necessarily revealing their internal reasoning path.
-While dominating the benchmarks, from a research perspective, the most interesting aspect of a state-of-the-art open-source reasoning model is the unrestricted access to the its inner reasoning.
+In contrast, popular models such as GPT-4o (used in ChatGPT) focus more on generating fluent, contextually appropriate responses by drawing from their trained knowledge, without necessarily revealing their internal reasoning path.
+While dominating the benchmarks, from a research perspective, the most interesting aspect of a state-of-the-art open-source reasoning model is the unrestricted access to the its inner thought process.

-While trying it out myself, I stumbled upon this fascinating but unsurprising article about how Chinese censorship rules impact its outputs:
+While trying it out myself, I stumbled upon this fascinating but unsurprising article about how Chinese censorship rules impact DeepSeek outputs:

 **[Sherwood News: A free, powerful Chinese AI model just dropped - but don't ask it about Tiananmen Square](https://sherwood.news/tech/a-free-powerful-chinese-ai-model-just-dropped-but-dont-ask-it-about/)**

 This represents a new paradigm for me.
 I leverage LLMs frequently and am not used to direct censorship.
-Sure, the models typically refuse to discuss certain topics, and even if I disagree, the justification usually makes sense.
-With DeepSeek, however, when trying to inquire about "problematic" topics, you are immediately confronted with blatant CCP narrative that otherwise isn't present in other responses.
+Sure, the models may refuse to discuss certain topics, and even if I disagree, the justification usually makes sense.
+With DeepSeek, however, when trying to inquire about "problematic" concepts, one is immediately confronted with blatant CCP narrative that otherwise isn't present.

 This made me curious: How strict is the content regulation policy, can I circumvent it, and can I eventually access information I know the model has but is programmed not to share?

 ## Tiananmen Square?
 Never heard of it.